JohnMichaelD/tomato-timer/README.md

 I find that when changing the time of the counter, it seems to JUMP over the first sec iteration.
 I would like to fix that.
 Using setTimeout did not seem to do what I wanted.

 I would also like to practice a bit on my CSS skills, and make the clock look more like a [retro 90's alarm clock](https://pictures.depop.com/b0/6331641/496631841_Vz5Zqg9wdm/P0.jpg)!
+As well as bring the design to a more modern look.

 ### Useful Resources